pmanisekaran/MOULA/README.md

   I have kept the structure as neat as possible without over doing it.

   ### 1. BusinessLogicSingleResponsibility Folder
-       This contains all the business logic secured in classes that follow Single reponsibility
+       This contains all the business logic secured in classes that follow Single reponsibility.
+It implements IpaymentAction interface and has ExecuteAction method.
   ### 2. BusinessLogicSingleResponsibility Folder
        This contains all the business logic secured in classes that follow Single reponsibility
   ### 3. Controllers Folder